php-fig/fig-standards/proposed/phpdoc-tags.md

 to this is when property declarations only refer to a single property.
 In this case the name of the property MAY be omitted.

-This is used when compound statements are used to define a series of Constants or Properties.
+`element_name` is used when compound statements are used to define a series of Constants or Properties.
 Such a compound statement can only have one DocBlock while several items are represented.